Riding with a Disability

 The Caltrain parking fee is waived for any person with a disability whose car displays a disabled California license plate or parking placard issued by the California Department of Motor Vehicles.
 The car does not have to be parked in an accessible space for the fee to be waived.

-Seniors and persons with disabilities who present a Regional Transit Connection Discount Card, Medicare Card or Department of Motor Vehicles Disabled Person Placard Identification Card may ride Caltrain at approximately one-half the one-way fare.
-These individuals also may purchase discounted Monthly passes and 8-ride tickets.
+Seniors and persons with disabilities who present a Regional Transit Connection Discount card, Medicare card or a Department of Motor Vehicles Disabled Person Placard Identification card may ride Caltrain at approximately one-half the one-way fare.
+To request a Regional Transit Connection Discount card with Clipper visit the MTC/511 website or call Clipper Customer Service at 1.877.878.8883 or Caltrain at 1.800.660.4287 (TTY only 650.508.6448).

 Caltrain operates a Proof-of-Payment system.
-One-way tickets, Day passes and Zone Upgrades can be purchased at ticket vending machines at each station.
+One-way tickets, Day passes and Zone Upgrades can be purchased at ticket machines at each station.
 Clipper® is a fare payment method on Caltrain.
 Monthly passes, 8-ride tickets or cash may be loaded on the Clipper/RTC card.
-Tickets must be purchased or Clipper card must be tagged before boarding the train.
-Customers without valid fare media are subject to a citation and fine.

 How to Board the Train